Kelimutu: History

+Geology

+Kelimutu lies within the Sunda Arc, a volcanic arc that was formed by the subduction of the Indo-Australian Plate under the Eurasian Plate.
+This tectonic activity creates numerous volcanoes in and across Indonesia, including Kelimutu.
 The volcano contains three striking summit crater lakes of varying colors.
 Tiwu Ata Bupu (Lake of Old People) is usually blue and is the westernmost of the three lakes.
 The other two lakes, Tiwu Ko'o Fai Nuwa Muri (Lake of Young Men and Maidens) and Tiwu Ata Polo (Bewitched or Enchanted Lake) are separated by a shared crater wall and are typically green or red respectively.
 The lake colors vary on a periodic basis.
 Subaqueous fumaroles are the probable cause of active upwelling that occurs at the two eastern lakes.

+Kelimutu's most recent eruption took place between June and July 1968, which included minor phreatic explositons.
+Ash and gas emissions were reported, but no significant lava flows occurred.
+Historical eruptions have created the crater lakes.
 The Tiwu Ko'o Fai Nuwa Muri has been a source of minor phreatic eruptions in historical time.
 The summit of the compound 1639 m high Kelimutu volcano is elongated 2 km in a WNW-ESE direction; the older cones of Kelido and Kelibara are located respectively 3 km to the north and 2 km to the south.
 The scenic lakes are a popular tourist destination.

+Geochemistry

 Kelimutu is also of interest to geologists, because the three lakes have different colors, yet are at the crest of the same volcano.
 According to Kelimutu National Park officials, the colour changes as a result of chemical reactions resulting from the minerals contained in the lake perhaps triggered by volcano gas activity.
+The lakes' colors are determined by the volcanic gases, such as sulfur dioxide and hydrogen sulfide, released by the subaqueous fumaroles.
+The chemical reactions occur between metals, gases, and water acidity.
+This can be seen in the different and very low pH's of each of the lakes.
+The pH has been recorded to be as low as 0.5.
 However, it is more accurate to refer to the color changes as being driven by oxidation-reduction chemical dynamics.
+Studies also show that temperature fluctuations play a role in the lakes colors, with the lake temperatures ranging from 21 °C to 30 °C, depending on the lake and level of volcanic activity occurring.

+Tiwu Ata Polo has been observed to fluctuate between red and green colors, controlled by sulfur concentrations and gas bubbling near the lakes shore.
+Tiwu Nua Muri Kooh Tai has yellow sulfur deposits, with lake water temperatures which indicate high fumarole activity during periods of increased gas output.
+Kelimutus lakes extremely low pH values increase chloride and sulfate concentrations, which further influence chemical composition.
 Kawah Putih lake in West Java, south of Bandung, is another crater lake in Indonesia with some similarities to the lakes at Kelimutu.